Local Food Infrastructure Fund

 grant_single_labels|otherInfo

-- Ownership of eligible equipment must be maintained for a minimum of two years after the project completion date.
+- Ownership of eligible equipment funded by the grant must be maintained for at least two years following the project completion date.

 grant_single_labels|contact